noahehall/theBookOfNoah/_aws.md

     + supported ELB protocols: http, https, TCP, SSL
     + ELB supports all ports with EC2 VPC (1-65535)
       + ELB classics only support: 25, 80, 443, 465, 587, 1024-65535
+  - load balancers should be connected to two public subnets for high availability
 ## S3
   - safe place to store files
   - only for object based storage